Topazoo/AWS-Kubeflow-Deploy-From-OSX/README.md

-# Kubeflow: Create EKS Clusters and Deploy Kubeflow from OSX
+# Create EKS Clusters and Deploy Kubeflow from OSX

 Single command to create an EKS cluster on AWS and deploy [Kubeflow](https://awslabs.github.io/kubeflow-manifests/release-v1.6.1-aws-b1.0.0/) to that cluster from OSX